TrustFinity/patdryburgh.com/blog/_posts/2017-03-19-designing-in-uganda.md

 ---

 As a product designer, it is my job to uncover the [jobs][jtbd] for which a customer will “hire” a product.
 Through a discovery process that involves user interviews and discussions around business models and strategy, I try to help founders and product managers understand what their customers need and design solutions to bring that value to the customer.
-Perhaps I am a bit naive, but I believe a significant portion of this understanding comes from a familiarity with North American culture — people, for the most part, work roughly 40 hours a week and are looking for ways to save time and get more done, faster.
+Perhaps I am a bit naive, but I believe a significant portion of our collective understanding comes from a familiarity with North American culture — people, for the most part, work roughly 40 hours a week and are looking for ways to save time and get more done, faster.

 Now two days into my time here in Kampala, I realize none of that familiarity applies.